-This Public Order applied to personal care establishments, such as hair salons and barbershops, or as the term may be defined by the County Order and Reopening Protocol, that altered business operations in response to COVID-19 and require a temporary certificate of occupancy permit to accomplish those changes in operation to operate as an outdoor service:
+This Public Order applies to personal care establishments, such as hair salons and barbershops, or as the term may be defined by the County Orders and Reopening Protocols, that must alter business operations in response to COVID-19 and require a temporary certificate of occupancy permit to accomplish those changes in operation to operate as an outdoor service.
+The outdoor space utilized for such purposes may only be on private property.
+Personal care establishment operators must maintain a minimum 50% of their required parking when conducting their operations outdoors.
+Businesses that share parking lots and cannot adhere to the 50% minimum parking requirement are eligible for reduced parking contingent upon a successful petition process of their neighbors who share that parking lot.